Acorn Fund Details

 What is the Acorn Fund?

 The Acorn Fund is an initiative to create and invest in college savings accounts for Salem City’s youth.
-In March 2016, we donated $275,000 to fund deposits in the accounts of more than 1,000 children currently living or attending public school in Salem City.
-In December 2017, the Foundation made an additional donation of $200,000 to continue to fund deposits for the Acorn Fund.
+Since March of 2016, we have donated $1,325,000 to fund deposits in the Acorn Fund accounts of more than 1,000 children currently living or attending public school in Salem City.
 We plan to make further investments to continue supporting Salem’s youth for years to come.

 Why did the Foundation create the Acorn Fund?

 shows that college savings accounts not only help families save money for school, but they also encourage families and children to view college as achievable.
 We hope this initiative encourages more Salem students to pursue higher education.